BryanMootoosamy/mtg-js-api-wrapper/README.md

 # Magic The Gathering JS API Wrapper

 This project is a tool to gather and use all datas to fill a html page.
+The whole library is contained inside the disctionary.js file.

 ## Tech used